 If your oil is rancid, get rid of it.
 At that point, its nutritional value is gone, and consuming it poses the potential for long-term health effects.

 Proper storage can prolong the shelf life of your oils.
 Keep olive, canola, and coconut oils in a cupboard, away from heat (the stove) and light.

 Seed and nut oils do best in the fridge.

-Florian: I’d single out olive oil.
-It’s versatile, ranging in flavor, use, and price.
+Olive oil is versatile, ranging in flavor, use, and price.
 You can accomplish most of your cooking tasks with just two types of olive oil.

 If you opt for extra virgin olive oil, you’ll get the most bang for your buck.
 This is the first press of the olive, meaning it has the most vibrant olive taste.
 It’s less refined (read: has been put through fewer processes) and is nice for dipping or salad dressings.

 Then you have virgin olive oil (more refined than extra virgin).
 And finally, there’s pure, 100 percent olive oil, the most refined—those olives have been through multiple pressings and can be used for moderate and high-heat cooking.